saralemus7/GooglePlay-AnalysisProject/01-proposal/proposal.md

     ## 10 LIFESTYLE       314
     ## # … with 23 more rows

-We determined median and IQR as our summary statistics because the distribution of `rating` appears to be slightly left-skewed.
-The median rating of an app is approximately **4.3** and the IQR is **0.5**
+As shown above, qe determined median and IQR as our summary statistics because the distribution of `rating` appears to be slightly left-skewed.
+The median rating of an app is approximately **4.3** and the IQR is **0.5**.

 ``` r
 ggplot(data = apps, aes(x = Category, y = Rating)) + geom_boxplot() + coord_flip() +